Agaricus xanthodermus: Description

 The cap ranges from 5–15 cm in diameter.
 It is initially convex, with some young specimens having a squarish shape, though flattening with age.
 It is whitish, with light brown tints towards the centre.
 The cap is dry and smooth, but can be scaly when old.
 The gills of this mushroom progress from pale-pink to a chocolate color.
 Its white stipe measures 5-12 cm tall and 1–3 wide, and is bulbous with a skirt-like ring.
 Microscopically, the cheilocystidia are club-shaped.
 The spores are brown, elliptical, and smooth, measuring 6–7 × 3–4 μm.

-The species has an unpleasant characteristic smell, which is phenolic, reminiscent of ink or carbolic soap.
+The species has an unpleasant characteristic "sickeningly sweet" smell, which is from phenolic compounds, somewhat reminiscent of carbolic soap.
 The smell is especially strong at the base of the stem.
 On cooking, the smell becomes very noticeable, and this may deter people from eating it inadvertently.

 Similar species

 The main identifying feature is an immediate bright yellow colouration on cutting through the base of the stem, or scraping the flesh; later, the affected area fades to a dull brown.
 Numerous edible Agaricus species, such as A. augustus, A. arvensis and A. silvicola, turn yellow to a greater or lesser extent, but they do not display such an intense reaction.

 Agaricus xanthodermus belongs to a group of related species (the "Xanthodermati") which likewise discolour bright yellow and have a phenolic smell.
 They include A. praeclaresquamosus (formerly A. placomyces) which has dark grey scales, A. moelleri, and A. pilatianus, which does not have a bulbous stem.

 Agaricus californicus is also similar in appearance.